 Maize silage - measurably faster ensiling with Bonsilage Speed M

-The Lactobacillus diolivorans strain of lactobacillus contained in BONSILAGE SPEED M forms acetic acid very quickly and inhibits the proliferation of yeast and mould within the first 14 days of the silo ripening time (see Fig. 1).
-As a result, the treated maize silage can be opened after only 14 days.
-In addition, larger amounts of propionic acid are formed with increasing silo ripening time.
-The propionic acid has a preservative effect and supports the stability of the opened maize silage.
+The lactic acid bacterial strain Lactobacillus diolivorans contained exclusively in BONSILAGE SPEED M rapidly forms acetic acid, thus inhibiting the proliferation of yeasts and moulds within the first 14 days of the silo ripening period (see Figure 2).
+This enables the silo to be opened quickly.
+In addition, larger amounts of propionic acid are formed as the silo ripening period increases.
+Propionic acid has a preservative effect and supports the stability of the opened maize silage.

-Higher feed intake due to more stable silage
+Higher feed intake through stable silage

-10-15 % silage losses increase the tonnes of maize silage by an average of € 4-6.
-The costs for a treatment with silage additives are maximally 1/3 of this amount.
-All energy losses must be compensated by means of additional feed.
-This is often associated with higher costs and additionally burdens the material flow balance of the operation.
+10-15 % silage losses increase the price of a tonne of maize silage by an average of 4-6 Euro.
+The costs for treatment with silage additives are a maximum of 1/3 of this amount.
+All energy losses have to be compensated by buying in feed.
+This is often associated with higher costs and additionally burdens the nutrient balance of the farm.
 Therefore, ensure the quality of your maize silage by using BONSILAGE SPEED M.